IBM PS/1: Models 2011

+Model 2121

 The 2121 series computers used the same form factor as the 2011 series, but included up to two ISA slots inside the case.
-Memory could be expanded from 2MB to 6MB using a proprietary 4 MB memory module.
+Memory could be expanded from 2 MB to 6 MB using a proprietary 4 MB memory module.
 The higher-end 2121 featured an Intel 80386SX processor running at 16 or 20 MHz.

 The 2121 series PS/1 computers can be split into the following major hardware categories: